Migrating legacy applications to cloud-native environments

-Central to DevOps is the goal of avoiding large, monolithic and waterfall-driven development projects in which entire applications are built, arduously tested and then rolled out in the hopes that they will function flawlessly.
-Rather, an incremental and continuous deployment and integration approaches are favored to both development and operations.
+Central to DevOps is the goal of avoiding large, monolithic, and waterfall-driven development projects in which entire applications are built, arduously tested, and then rolled out in the hopes that they will function flawlessly.
+Instead, an incremental and continuous deployment and integration approaches are favored to both development and operations.

 One huge contributing factor to the power of DevOps is its acceptance faults.
 The reality that idiosyncrasies of different production environments will inevitably cause problems that could not be foreseen in the test is embraced and used as an advantage.
 Rather than expecting perfection, the production environment is used as a final and continuous test-bed in which issues are resolved.

 This is enabled by a continuous and incremental approach to development.
-Programmes are built in many stages, and patches, extras, and auxiliary functions are bolted on and then continuously tested in-production.
-Although this can sound sloppy, when executed properly it is far faster, causes fewer serious issues and allows for more innovative solutions.
+Programs are built in many stages, and patches, extras, and auxiliary functions are bolted on and then continuously tested in-production.
+Although this can sound sloppy, when appropriately executed, it is far faster, causes fewer serious issues, and allows for more innovative solutions.

 DevOps and containers: a match made in heaven … and hell

-The modular ‘DevOps approach’ to programming and development is why containers and microservices are such a great match for DevOps.
+The modular ‘DevOps approach’ to programming and development is why containers and microservices are such an excellent match for DevOps.
 But, it is also why the observability flaws in legacy APM tools, when applied within a containerized environment, pose such serious issues.

 The good news is that there is now a solution.
-You just need to make sure that you investigate and invest in observability tools that will deliver the kind of perspective on your containerized applications that will allow you to rapidly resolve errors in real-time.
-This is not simply an investment to get you into the cloud and containerize your applications, it is a key attribute that will allow you to take full advantage of DevOps methodologies within a cloud-native environment.
+You just need to make sure that you investigate and invest in observability tools that will deliver the kind of perspective on your containerized applications that will allow you to resolve errors in real-time rapidly.
+This is not merely an investment to get you into the cloud and containerize your applications, and it is a crucial attribute that will allow you to take full advantage of DevOps methodologies within a cloud-native environment.

 Cloud-Native Requires DevOps and Containers: Observability Platforms Give You Access to All Three

-For other applications, a little refactoring and containerization can drastically transform the performance, capabilities and growth potential of your legacy software stack.
-Once cloud-native, further development becomes far simpler, and the flexibility in operations is hard to quantify.
-A DevOps approach is made simple, and you will truly modernize your programming and operating capabilities.
-This same DevOps approach will also make the migration simpler, faster and smoother.
+For other applications, a little refactoring and containerization can drastically transform the performance, capabilities, and growth potential of your legacy software stack.
+Once cloud-native, further development becomes far more straightforward, and the flexibility in operations is hard to quantify.
+A DevOps approach is made simple, and you will genuinely modernize your programming and operating capabilities.
+This same DevOps approach will also make the migration simpler, faster, and smoother.

 DevOps and cloud-native, however, will only succeed if you can gain real-time visibility over your entire range of production deployments.
 Unfortunately, for all the benefits delivered by containers and microservices, they will make observing and monitoring your applications much harder.
 When it comes to the delicate task of migrating legacy applications to the new architecture, this spells disaster.

 The solution is Observability Platforms that deliver in-production.
-Coupling this technology with a DevOps methodology will not only make the migration into a cloud-native environment far simpler, but it will also allow you to continue to progress and grow at speed once the migration is complete.
+Coupling this technology with a DevOps methodology will not only make the migration into a cloud-native environment far more straightforward, but it will also allow you to continue to progress and grow at speed once the migration is complete.